tnm0110/autopick/README.md

-# This repository contains STA/LTA based P and S wave picking program.
+# This repository contains STA/LTA-based P and S wave-picking programs.
 All the scripts are written in MATLAB
-# autopick function pick the arrival time of P and S wave.
-It also calculate group velocity based P and S wave time window.
+# autopick function to pick the arrival time of P and S wave.
+It also calculates group velocity based P and S wave time window.
-# Example sac files located in the in example folder.
+# Sample sac files are located in the example folder.